tphyahoo/op_energy_db/pg_repo/README.md

 postgres install setup NOTES

+     # OPTIONAL encoding setup for sorting order and string formatting
-     # DB is created in the current locale, which was reset to "C".
+     # DB is created in the current locale, which might be reset to "C".
 Put it
      #  back to UTF so the templates will be created using UTF8 encoding.
      unset LC_ALL
      update-locale LC_ALL=en_US.UTF-8